maelvls/users-grpc/README.md

 docker build . -f ci/Dockerfile --tag maelvls/quote --target=builder
 ```

-You can test the service is running correctly by using `grpc-health-probe`
+You can test the service is running correctly by using
-(note that I also ship `grpc-health-probe` in the docker image so that
+[`grpc-health-probe`][grpc-health-probe] (note that I also ship
+`grpc-health-probe` in the docker image so that liveness and readiness
-liveness and readiness checks are easy to do from kubenertes):
+checks are easy to do from kubenertes):

 ```sh
 $ PORT=8000 go run server/main.go &